dhumalkishor141/dhumalkishor141/README.md

 - 👋 Hi, I’m @dhumalkishor141
-- 👀 I’m interested in ...python
+- 👀 I’m interested in ...Javascript
-- 🌱 I’m currently learning ...python
+- 🌱 I’m currently learning ...Javascript
-- 💞️ I’m looking to collaborate on ...python
+- 💞️ I’m looking to collaborate on ...Javascript
 - 📫 How to reach me ...

 <!---